 The project, entitled ‘Reading Peer Review,’ will analyse the role of peer review in the research cycle to develop better ways of using expert opinion to assess and improve the literature available.
 It will investigate the peer review database at PLOS ONE, the largest scientific journal in the world.
-The reports, which will be strictly anonymized and treated as confidential, will be examined using a range of close-reading, distant-reading, and stylometric approaches.
+The reports, which will be strictly anonymised and treated as confidential, will be examined using a range of close-reading, distant-reading and stylometric approaches.

 Alongside Eve, the team comprises of Dr Cameron Neylon (Curtin University, Australia), Professor Daniel O’Donnell (University of Lethbridge), Dr Jennifer Lin (Director of Product Management at Crossref), Dr Damian Pattinson (Vice-President of Publishing Innovation at Research Square), Samuel Moore (King’s College London) and Dr Veronique Kiermer (Executive Editor, Public Library of Science (PLOS)).

-They hope to understand the shape of peer-review at scale, leading to a better understanding of the oft-hidden process.
+They hope to understand the shape of peer review at scale, leading to a better understanding of the oft-hidden process.

-“Working with the Birkbeck group allowed us to find ways to leverage our large dataset of reviews while maintaining confidentiality,” says Kiermer.
+“Working with the Birkbeck group allowed us to find ways to leverage our large data set of reviews while maintaining confidentiality,” says Kiermer.
 “This is a great opportunity for PLOS to partner with experts to gain insights and promote evidence-based approaches to peer review.”